CyberMiles/blog/content/post/20190625-CMT-staking-tutorial-en.md

 The compensation is the compensation payable by the delegator to the validator.
 The lower the pay ratio, the higher the income of the delegator(staker).

-3. Click  on “Stake Now”, fill in the CMT amount that you want to stake, wallet  password, and confirm the stake.
+3. Click on “Stake Now”.
+Fill in the CMT amount that you want to stake, wallet  password, and confirm the stake.

 ### Stake Cancellation: